dengdenglele/debian-setup/setup-server-client.md

 UsePAM no
 PermitRootLogin no

-# reload or restart the ssh server
+# reload the ssh service (or completely reboot the server/computer)
 sudo systemctl reload ssh
+# Difference reload and restart
+## reload: The reload command tells the service to re-read its configuration files without stopping the service
+## restart: The restart command stops the service and then starts it again
 ```

 Verify settings: